pippim/pippim.github.io/tcm.md

     <button id="tcm_display_home" title="Home Page - Site summary"></button>
 </div>

-The Home Button displays Jekyll Front Matter for the
+The ***Home Button*** displays Jekyll Front Matter for the
 {{ site.title }} website.
-This is formatted as
+Front matter is stored as
 YAML key/value pairs in `_config.yml`.

+Comments and
-Comments and blank lines are not displayed.
-Notice the total number of lines includes comments and blank lines which are not displayed in the window.
+blank lines are not displayed.
+The total number of lines count will includes comments and blank lines which are not displayed in the window.

 The Home Button window contents are displayed below: